ElenaStoeva/web-development/design-plan/design-journey.md

 Consumers view page:

 1. Check if sort is selected, and if so, add the corresponding "ORBER BY" part to the main SQL query to sort the catalog.
 Add sticky values for the sort.
 (Milestone 3)
 2. Check if a filter is selected, add the corresponding 'WHERE' part to the main SQL query to filter the catalog.
 Add sticky values for the filters selected.
-(Milestone 3)
+(Milestone 3 - Not finished)
 3. Execute the main SQL query to obtain all plants that meet the selected sort and filter criteria.
 (Milestone 2)
 4. In the media catalog, for each entry, get the plant_ID of the corresponding plant, and add an image whose name is the same as this plant_ID.
 Also, add a link that leads to a details page for this entry with corresponding parameters.
 (Milestone 2)
 ```